 The fact is, we’re not likely to get an instant “all-clear”; instead, there will be a gradual, uneven transition.
 Through our collective efforts, infection rates will likely slow, and our healthcare system will find improved ways of managing and treating patients, but the virus is not expected to disappear completely.
 Many employees will understandably be left with anxiety about venturing back into any kind of “normal” working life.
 Employers need to tread carefully, respecting their employees’ individual situations and, importantly, their individual fears.

 That’s why listening to your employees now is critical.
 As soon as this is over, you will need employees who are ready to jump back into their roles to support the economy’s and your business’s resurgence.
 It’s critical to seek their perspectives, to learn what they need to get through this, to inform your strategy and help to you pivot your approach as we all emerge into a new normal.

-Andrea Lekushoff is president of Broad Reach Communications, a Toronto-based PR agency specializing in crisis and reputation management, corporate communications, brand building and executive profiling.
-She can be reached at email@example.com.
+– Andrea Lekushoff is president of Broad Reach Communications, a Toronto-based PR agency specializing in crisis and reputation management, corporate communications, brand building and executive profiling.
+With more than two decades of experience as a trusted advisor to some of the world’s most respected brands, including those in the mining industry, Andrea can be reached at email@example.com.